Virginia Nursing License Requirements

-All nurse practitioners in Virginia must hold a graduate degree to qualify for nurse practitioner licensure.7 The curriculum completed should correspond to one or more of the specialty certification areas recognized by the Virginia Board of Nursing.E rules
+All nurse practitioners in Virginia must hold a graduate degree to qualify for nurse practitioner licensure.7 The curriculum completed should correspond to one or more of the specialty certification areas recognized by the Virginia Board of Nursing.7

 3. Obtain Professional National Certification as a Nurse Practitioner.

-Professional nurse practitioner certification issued by a national organization is required as part of the licensure process in Virginia.7 A list of organizations from which professional certification by examination will be accepted are available in the E 7 Examinations from organizations not listed may be considered if that examination has similar requirements to the examinations and organizations approved by the Virginia Board of Nursing.7
+Professional nurse practitioner certification issued by a national organization is required as part of the licensure process in Virginia.7 A list of organizations from which professional certification by examination will be accepted is available online.7 Examinations from organizations not listed may be considered if that examination has similar requirements to the examinations and organizations approved by the Virginia Board of Nursing.7

 4. Complete the Online Application for Nurse Practitioners.